 A new Crow Point home care agency will hold a grand opening celebration this Wednesday.

-Although the office officially opened back in the Fall, Two Lights Home Care is inviting anyone from the public inside their business for light refreshments while they share information about their services.
+Although the office officially Two Lights Home Care is inviting anyone from the public inside their business for light refreshments while they share information about their services.

 The Crow Point Village business offers a range of essential services to elders including overnight monitoring and personal hygiene care to transportation and meal preparation.